William Perkins (theologian): Theological opinions

 In addition to adopting a Reformed soteriology, Perkins also strongly held to the doctrines of solo Christo and sola Scriptura which "serve as the twin foundation stones for what Perkins conceived as biblical preaching."
-He was also a major proponent of literal interpretation utilizing the regula fidei, or Rule of Faith.
+He was also a major proponent of literal interpretation using the regula fidei, or Rule of Faith.
 This principle advocates that the unclear portions of scripture ought to be interpreted by the clear portions rather than by tradition or speculation.
 He did, however, leave room for figurative or analogical language when context demands.

 Influence

 Although relatively unknown to modern Christians, Perkins has had an influence that is felt by Christians all around the world. and was highly regarded in the Elizabethan Church.
 In addition, Perkins's views on double predestination made him a major target of Jacobus Arminius, the Dutch Reformed clergyman who opposed the doctrine of predestination.
 He also was influential in the theological development of the American puritan philosopher and theologian Jonathan Edwards.
 In addition, some consider the hermeneutics of Perkins to be a model that ought to be emulated.

 In his lifetime, Perkins attained enormous popularity, with sales of his works eventually surpassing even Calvin's.
 When he died, his writings were selling more copies than those of many of the most famous of the Reformers combined.

 From his position at Cambridge, Perkins was able to influence a whole generation of English churchmen.
 His pupils include: